imbenjames/Guadaloop-Non-Critical-System/Readme No Ragrets.txt

 - Battery % checker (integrate power consumption and log it)
 - Pod health with min max next to it
 - Communications heartbeat on HQ
-- Change code for smaller power resistor on power sensor
+- Integrate accelerometer data into pod code & HQ main
 - Read distance, velocity, and acceleration from lasers
 - Logic to always count with wheel lasers
 - Packaging UDP data